Meta Platforms Partners with Overview Energy for Space-Based Solar Power Agreement

 Who feels it first (and how)

-- Tech companies: Increased focus on sustainable energy solutions may lead to new procurement strategies.
+- Tech companies: Increased competition for sustainable energy solutions.

 What to watch next

-Meta has secured a capacity reservation for up to 1 gigawatt of space-based solar energy.
+Meta has secured a capacity reservation for 1 gigawatt of space solar energy.

 Industry news and analysis for the global AI community.